rosedu/techblog/posts/2012/06/23/git-useful-aliases.md

 date: 2012-06-23
 title: Git - Useful Aliases
 author: Mihai Maruseac
-tags: SCM, Git, tip, good practice, alias
+tags: SCM, git, tip, good practice, alias
 ---

 This is the third article about [git][git] on this blog.
 It is highly recommended